Last updated on 1 November 2021

-MIS to treat breast cancer
+Minimally invasive surgery to treat breast cancer

 If the biopsy tests come back with a diagnosis of breast cancer, your surgeon will look to the least invasive procedure necessary to treat the cancer with the aim of saving the breast where it is feasible to do so.
 The advances in modern MIS make this increasingly possible for early stage breast cancer.
 Your surgeon may recommend any of the following: